 (3) Once the Customer has successfully created a Customer profile, the Customer will be provided with a unique username and password which will enable the Customer to access the Online System.
 The Customer can also contact the Declaron customer support team with any related queries.
 The Customer may be required to provide security information to authenticate themselves when they contact the customer support team.

-(4) On registration, the customer can create a catalogue of commodities and TARIC numbers in their profile.
+(4) On registration, the Customer can create a catalogue of goods and TARIC numbers in their profile.
 This information can be used when preparing Declarations.

 (5) For the avoidance of doubt, completion of the registration process pursuant to this clause 5 does not guarantee that the Customer will successfully complete a customs Declaration.